Reem-Alsuhaim/University-projects/CSC281_CRT-Solver/README.md

 # CSC281 - Linear Congruences Solver (CRT)

-This project was developed as part of [Course Code]: [Course Name] at King Saud University.
+This project was developed as part of CSC281: DISCRETE MATHEMATICS FOR COMPUTER SCIENCE at King Saud University.
 It focuses on implementing a solver for **linear congruences** using the **Chinese Remainder Theorem (CRT)**.